modelica/www.modelica.org/content/association.md

 - You can become an individual member
 - You can become an organizational member, representing your company.

 Membership gives you voting rights and enables you to participate in the discussions and technical work of the Association.
-It is encouraged to take join at least one of the MA projects as a guest before becoming a member.
+It is encouraged to join at least one of the MA projects as a guest before becoming a member.

-If you are interested, simply contact the Modelica board and explain your motivation.
+If you are interested, simply contact the [Modelica board](mailto:board@modelica.org) and explain your motivation.
 The [application form for individual members](https://github.com/user-attachments/files/16361099/Application.for.individual.membership.at.Modelica.Association.pdf) provides useful guidance.

 ## Modelica Association Projects